-Genetic variation may modify associations between low vitamin D levels and adverse health outcomesNovember 13th, 2012 in Health /
+Genetic variation may modify associations between low vitamin D levels and adverse health outcomesNovember 13, 2012 in Medicine & Health / Health

 Findings from a study suggest that certain variations in vitamin D metabolism genes may modify the association of low serum 25-hydroxyvitamin D concentrations with health outcomes such as hip fracture, heart attack, cancer, and death, according to a study appearing in the November 14 issue of JAMA.